SrA. Christiana D. Bardsley is ANG’s Outstanding Airman of 2020

-U.S. Air Force Senior Airman Christiana D. Bardsley poses for an official photo Jan.
-5, 2020.
-Bardsley, an intelligence analyst with the the 143rd Airlift Wing, Rhode Island Air National Guard, was selected as the Air National Guard 2020 Outstanding Airman of the Year.
-(Courtesy Photo)
+Senior Airman Christiana D. Bardsley, of the 143rd Airlift Wing, Rhode Island Air National Guard, was selected as the Air National Guard 2020 Outstanding Airman of the Year.

+In September 2016, Bardsley completed a solo, six-month hike along the Appalachian Trail when she realized she still wanted to do more in life.
+An accomplished master’s degree graduate, Bardsley decided to leave her civilian business career to pursue a lifelong goal: enlist into the Air National Guard.

+“I have always wanted to join the military,” said Bardsley.
+“My dad was drafted during Vietnam.
+My grandfather volunteered in World War II.
+So, I wanted to honor my family legacy and serve my country.”

 |Date Taken: